Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

 {

-The pole structure of Eqs.~\eqref{eq:SFresummed} and \eqref{eq:Sfresummed} can be very convoluted and, unless a high-temperature (HTL) expansion is performed (cf. Sec.~\ref{sec:HTL}), its precise form needs some numerical input (cf. Appendix~\ref{sec:AppC}).
-In particular, at finite-$T$ there could be several poles representing propagating modes and collective excitations with well-defined quantum numbers \cite{le_bellac_1996}.
-For fermions in a hot plasma, these are usually referred to as screened \emph{quasi-particle} if they have a positive helicity over chirality ratio, or \emph{hole} modes if such ratio is negative.
-These modes can be clearly distinguished in the low-momentum kinematic region, where, as shown in the left panel of Fig.~\ref{fig:Resummed_Fermion}, the brighter contours illustrate where the spectral density sharply peaks in correspondence of the poles.
+The (pole) structure of the Eqs.~\eqref{eq:SFresummed} and \eqref{eq:Sfresummed} can be very convoluted and, unless a high-temperature (HTL) expansion is performed (cf. Sec.~\ref{sec:HTL}), its precise form needs some numerical input (cf. Appendix~\ref{sec:AppC}).
+In particular, at finite-$T$ there could be several poles representing propagating modes and collective excitations\cite{le_bellac_1996}.
+For fermions in a hot plasma, the two existing poles are usually referred to as screened \emph{quasi-particle} if they have a positive helicity over chirality ratio, or \emph{hole} modes if such ratio is negative.
+These modes can be clearly distinguished in the low-momentum kinematic region, where, as shown in the left panel of Fig.~\ref{fig:Resummed_Fermion}, the brighter contours illustrate where the spectral density sharply peaks in correspondence with the poles.
 In this region, each of the two modes approximately accounts for half the density of states.
-At large momenta, instead, hole excitations become massless and decouple from the plasma, while the screened quasi-particle modes asymptotically reach the in-vacuum fermionic state.
+At large momenta, instead, hole excitations become massless and decouple from the plasma, while the screened quasi-particle modes only reach the in-vacuum fermionic dispersion relation asymptotically for momenta $|\vec{k}| \gg T$.
 Outside the ``mass-shell'', there are also non-zero contributions which can be referred to as ``virtual'' or ``off-shell'' modes, where there is energy transfer between the fermion quanta and the thermal bath even if they would be strictly forbidden in vacuum.
 The contribution in this kinematic regime is proportional to the thermal width $\Gamma$ and, although suppressed, it accounts for the irreducible \emph{Landau damping} by the medium.
-Compared to its HTL-approximated version (cf. Sec.~\ref{sec:HTL}), the spectral densities below the lightcone are more damped, as can be seen in the right panel of Fig.~\ref{fig:Resummed_Fermion} \footnote{For a deeper discussion on collective excitations in the plasma, we also refer to early works \cite{Klimov:1981ka,Weldon:1982bn,Weldon:1982aq} and more recent applications in the context of early Universe particle production \cite{Drewes:2010pf,Drewes:2013iaa}.}. }
+Compared to its HTL-approximated version (cf. Sec.~\ref{sec:HTL}), the spectral densities exhibit two major differences.
+Firstly, unlike for HTL spectral densities, the thermal width $\Gamma$ does not vanish for time-like momentum, allowing for the existence of off-shell contributions away from the precise position of the poles.
+Below the light cone, the 1PI-resummed spectral densities are more damped, as can be seen in the right panel of Fig.~\ref{fig:Resummed_Fermion} \footnote{For a deeper discussion on collective excitations in the plasma, we also refer to earlier works \cite{Klimov:1981ka,Weldon:1982bn,Weldon:1982aq} and more recent applications in the context of early Universe particle production \cite{Drewes:2010pf,Drewes:2013iaa}.}. }